The Super-Happy Customer

 One surefire way to create super-happy customers is to over-deliver (the same thing as under-charging).

 As a junior PR consultant, I went this route.
-I invested an insane amount of my personal time — which often made both my employers and my clients super-happy.
-This approach wasn’t long-term sustainable, however.
+I invested an insane amount of my time, often making my employers and clients super-happy.
+However, this approach wasn’t long-term sustainable.
 Trading my chances of being super-happy was only an efficient short-term strategy.

 It’s a honey trap.